Waziup/waziup.io-old/content/why use waziup/index.md

 - Simply and easy to deploy the applications (create, push and run)
 - Offer Do-it-Yourself sensors nodes and Gateway solutions (few hours to setup the WAZIUP lORA network)
-- Long Range and low power IoT communicatio
+- Long Range and low power IoT communication
 - The platform can handle unreliable and intermitten internet connection
 - WAZIUP offers very low cost hardware as well as application developmet solutions
 - Multiple fall-back communicaton options (3G, Wifi, BL)